BUDAPEST, HUNGARY ~ Baths & Beauty for the weekend

-Unless otherwise specified the SERVICE CHARGE IS INCLUDED in Budapest.
+Unless otherwise specified the SERVICE CHARGE or TIP IS INCLUDED in Budapest.
 You do not want to tip on top of a tip.
-We only came across one restaurant where the tip was NOT included.
+Additionally, we only came across one restaurant where the tip was NOT included.
 When asked most other restaurateurs said this is not common practice, you’ll see it on the bill.

 We did tip our taxi driver about 10% because it was a long ride from the castle to our restaurant and in an obscure place to get in and out of – that could be your choice.

 Most restaurants we went to asked if we had made reservations.
-I know “rookie” mistake but it was only the two of us and it is January, I just thought we could wing it.
-We were seated at both busy restaurants but their dining areas were small and they weren’t interested in “turning” tables like we do in the States.
+I know this was a “rookie” mistake but it was only the two of us and it is January.
+I just thought we could wing it.
+Consequently, we were seated at both busy restaurants but their dining areas were small and they weren’t interested in “turning” tables like we do in the States.
 They were happy for us to just chill and enjoy our meal and chat.